BlockGraph#

 __init__([name])

-Add an edge to the graph.
+Add a cube to the graph.

-Add a node to the graph.
+Add a pipe to the graph.

 Create a data-independent copy of the graph.